l3wk3m/studiobooker/README.md

 - Acceptance Criteria 2
 Given the user has a booked course

-**User Story - Implement modal pop-up confirmations for booking and booking changes**

-As a site user I can receive immediate, clear confirmation requests in the form of modal pop-ups whenever I attempt to make any changes to my bookings so that instantly understand the impact of my actions

-- Acceptance Criteria 1
-Given a user is on the booking or booking modification page when the user initiates a new booking or change to an existing booking, a modal pop-up should immediately appear, confirming the booking or change
-- Acceptance Criteria 2
-Given a modal pop-up is displayed to the user, if the user clicks confirm it will confirm the booking / change of booking with the user and update the relevant database models
-- Acceptance Criteria 3
-Given a modal pop-up is displayed to the user when the user clicks the "Cancel" button the modal closes without making any modifications to the booking

-#### Epic 3 - Developing User Testimonial functionality
+#### Epic 3 - Developing Blog functionality

-As a site owner I can have a user-friendly testimonials section so that visitors can easily send feedback about their experiences if they've booked with Studio Booker before and can see the feedback of previous users
+As a site owner I can have a user-friendly blog section so that visitors can easily keep up with the goings on of the different studios and our plans for the future.

 **User Story - Accessing the testimonial form**

-As a site user I can easily find and access the testimonial form from any page on the website so that I am as encouraged to leave feedback as is possible
+As a site user I can easily find and access all of the blog posts, as well as click into each of the posts for expanded details

 - Acceptance Criteria 1
-Given the user is anywhere at the website, a clear link to the testimonials page is available on every page, either in the navigation menu or footer
+Given the user is anywhere at the website, a clear link to the blog page is available on every page, either in the navigation menu or footer
-- Acceptance Criteria 2

-**User Story - Submitting a testimonial**
+**User Story - Submitting a blog post**

-As a site user I can submit a testimonial using the form so that I can communicate my with the studios and this website
+As a site superuser I can submit a blog post which will be viewable by site users on the blog page

 - Acceptance Criteria 1
-Given the user has any feedback or experience booking with Studio Booker
+Given the user visits the website in any capacity (no login / registration required) they will be able to view the blog posts of the studio owners

+**User Story - Editing Blog Posts**

+As a site superuser I can edit details of a post I have published via a clickable link on the post's details page, giving the superuser CRUD capabilities of the blog model

+- Acceptance Criteria 1
+I should see a link to an Edit Post page on the post details page if logged in as a superuser
 - Acceptance Criteria 2

-- Acceptance Criteria 3

-**User Story - Receive confirmation after sending testimonial form**

-As a site user I can receive immediate confirmation that my testimonial has been sent successfully when I submit the form so that I am assured my testimonial has been received

-- Acceptance Criteria 1
-I should see a confirmation message on the website indicating that my message has been sent successfully
+Any edits I make and submit should edit all the relevant fields of that Blog entry in the blog model

 #### Epic 4 - Enhancing website aesthetics